abstractfactory/cquery/docs/overview.rst

 cQuery works upon directories tagged with metadata to indicate its class, ID or name.
 The tagged directories may then be queried, either from outside a hierarchy looking in or from within a hierarchy looking out.

-For tagging, cQuery uses the Open Metadata library; the process is quite simple - for each subdirectory within a directory, recursively look for a file by name stored within the Open Metadata container.
+For tagging, cQuery uses the Open Metadata specification [1]_, the process is quite simple - for each subdirectory within a directory, recursively look for a file by name stored within the Open Metadata container.
 If a match is found, return the absolute path to said directory.
 The name of this file is the "selector" argument of your query.

 Example: